igstan/igstan.ro/posts/2013-06-08-dependencies-and-modules-in-scala.md

 }
 ```

-Their implementation supports caching, which can be inferred by observing the
+There are two implementations of them that support caching, which can be inferred
-constructor argument.
+by observing the constructor arguments.

 ```scala
 /**